-(1) Excludes loans and/or ORE covered by FDIC loss share agreements, except for their inclusion in total assets.
+Adjusted to give effect to 2-for-1 stock split effective August 16, 2011.
+Excludes loans and/or foreclosed assets covered by FDIC loss share agreements, except for their inclusion in total assets.

 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS